earthbucks/earthbucks/README.md

 ## Software Architecture

-Rust is used for consensus-critical code.
-TypeScript is used for everything else.
+Rust is used to build blocks.
+TypeScript is used for the apps.
 The library is implemented in both Rust and TypeScript.

 ### Rust (rs)